openmc-dev/openmc/docs/source/usersguide/input.rst

 ``<feedback>`` Element
 ----------------------

 The ``<feedback>`` element controls whether or not the CMFD diffusion result is used to adjust the weight of fission source neutrons on the next OpenMC batch.
-It can be turned on with ".true." and off with ".false.".
+It can be turned on with "true" and off with "false".

-  *Default*: .false.
+  *Default*: false

 ``<inactive>`` Element
 ----------------------